Wolverine971/9takes/src/blog/people/creators/Casey-Neistat.md

 > **Disclaimer** This analysis of Casey Neistat's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Casey Neistat.

-<p class="firstLetter">Youtuber, filmmaker, and entrepreneur, Casey Neistat is an enigma wrapped in a pair of Ray-Ban sunglasses (Rayban Folding Wayfarers RB4105 in Matte Black and Violet Mirror lenses to be precise).</p>
+<p class="firstLetter">Casey Neistat is New York's favorite Youtuber wrapped in a pair of Ray-Ban sunglasses (Rayban Folding Wayfarers RB4105 in Matte Black and Violet Mirror lenses to be precise).</p>

-A man of details intricacies and a storyteller of the every day, he is as iconic as he is idiosyncratic.
-He welcomes both the chaos and quiet of everyday life, embodying the raw complexity of an Enneagram 4.
-This post explores the mystery and the magic of Neistat, exploring his personality through the lens of the Enneagram.
+He is a storyteller seeing magic in everyday life.
+He has an ability to zoom in and out of the details and that is because he has the personality of the Enneagram type 4.
+Here we dive into the mystery that is Casey and explore his personality through the lens of the Enneagram.

 <details>
 <summary class="accordion">TL;DR: Why Casey Neistat is an Enneagram 4</summary>